davidwyly/rxn/README.md

 ## Scaffolding

 Want to experiment and explore with your newfangled backend architecture?
-No problem, as long as you have a database schema, you have a suite of scaffolding APIs toy with!
+No problem, as long as you have a database schema, you have a suite of scaffolding APIs to toy with!
 Scaffolding endpoints are accessed using URIs that are similar to the following (note the `.x` version):
 ```
 https://yourapp.tld/v1.x/order/create
 https://yourapp.tld/v1.x/order/read/id/{id}